pierreforstmann/pgpasswd/README.md

 # pgpasswd
 Change PostgreSQL account password from Linux command line without entering any SQL statement and sending the **encrypted** password to server.<br>

-`pgpasswd`  has been successfully tested with PostgreSQL 17 on Linux. <br>
+`pgpasswd`  has been successfully tested with PostgreSQL 15, 16 and 17 on Linux. <br>
 ## Installation

 `pgpasswd` is a PostgreSQL extension and a standalone executable (no need to install anything in the database, no `CREATE EXTENSION` to run).